nathanlane/nathanlane.github.io/index.md

   background_image: ''
 - template: text-only-hero-banner
   block: hero-1
-  heading: <strong>I study comparative economic development, focusing on the role
+  heading: <strong>I study economic and industrial development, focusing on the role
-    of politics, history and the state.
+    of politics, history, and the state.
 I'm particularly interested in </strong><a href="" title=""><strong>industrial policy</strong></a><strong>.<br><br>I enjoy
     using<span class="Apple-converted-space"> </span></strong><a href="" title=""><strong>statistical
     learning</strong></a><strong><span class="Apple-converted-space"> </span>and<span